Dry Eye Treatment With Your Bronx Optometrists

 - Corrective lens modifications (e.g., switching from contact lenses to glasses)

-The optometrists at Pelham Parkway Vision Center keep up-to-date with current research from the worlds of optometry and ophthalmology, which further expands and enhances their diagnostic and therapeutic approaches to dry eye–which helps their patients reach better outcomes in the long run.
+The optometrists at Pelham Parkway Vision Center keep up-to-date with current research from the worlds of optometry, which further expands and enhances their diagnostic and therapeutic approaches to dry eye–which helps their patients reach better outcomes in the long run.
 Contact us today to learn how we can help you.